felixzabb/pricmpire_web_scraper/README.md

 Why even use this Program?

--Reliefs you of the pain of paying a 100$ every month just to get acces to Pricempires API.
+- Reliefs you of the pain of paying a 100$ every month just to get acces to Pricempires API.
 - Gives you a faster way to gather much information